ltonetwork/documentation-old/lto_environment/lto_protocol/waves-ng_solution.md

 # 2. Economy

 For a miner, it might seem a good idea to reference`KEYBLOCK`from previous example and pack all txs from microblocks to its own \(micro\)block\(s\).
-In order to make 'stealing' transactions less profitable than referencing the best-known version of liquid block\(= the last known microblock\), we change the mechanics of fees: After activating NG, miner will receive 40% of fees from the block it creates and 60% of fees from the block he references.
+In order to make 'stealing' transactions less profitable than referencing the best-known version of liquid block\(= the last known microblock\), we change the mechanics of fees: The miner will receive 40% of fees from the block it creates and 60% of fees from the block he references.

 # 3. Related Protocol Changes